 Brain development and aging

 However, experts now believe that our brain continues to develop in our lifetime regardless of our age.
 Cognition is affected because of physical changes like the shrinking of some parts of the brain.
-These specifically occur in the frontal cortex.
+These specifically occur in the:

 How do brain exercises help memory and cognition?